 - Schedule a face-to-face meeting to review expectations, tour the site, and set learning objectives for your project

 - Regularly communicate updates (group size, confirmation of timing, etc.) with your community partner

 - During the Activity

 - Check-in with your on-site contact as soon as you arrive

 - Be fully engaged throughout the entire project

-- Continue exhibiting professionalism as your represent GVSU (and yourself/group)
+- Continue exhibiting professionalism as you represent UM-Dearborn (and yourself/group)